 - b.
 Press the 2 key and press Enter to select 2.
 Select Boot Devices. - c.
 Press the 1 key and press Enter to select 1.
 Select 1st Boot Device. - d.
 Press the 3 key and press Enter to select 3.
 CD/DVD. - e.
 Select the media type that corresponds to the media device and press Enter. - f.
 Select the device number that corresponds to the media device and press Enter.
-The media device is now the first device in the Current® Boot Sequence list. - g.
+The media device is now the first device in the Current Boot Sequence list. - g.
 Press the ESC key until you return to the Configure Boot Device Order menu. - h.
-Press the 2 key to select 2.
-Select 2nd Boot Device. - i.
-Press the 5 key and press Enter to select 5.
-Hard Drive. - j.
-If you have more than one hard disk in your partition, determine which hard disk you will use to perform the AIX installation.
-Select the media type that corresponds to the hard disk and press Enter. - k.
-Select the device number that corresponds to the hard disk and press Enter. - I. Press the x key to exit the SMS menu.
+Select the device number that corresponds to the hard disk and press Enter. - i.
+Press the x key to exit the SMS menu.
 Confirm that you want to exit SMS. - 3.
-Boot from the AIX 5L Volume 1, as follows: - a.
+Boot from the AIX Volume 1, as follows: - a.
 Select console and press Enter. - b.
 Select language for BOS Installation menus, and press Enter to open the Welcome to Base Operating System Installation and Maintenance menu. - c.
 Type 2 to select Change/Show Installation Settings and Install in the Choice field and press Enter.